Belly Button Piercing: Pain, Healing, Cost, Aftercare, Jewelry

 How to Clean a Belly Button Piercing?

-2. If you see signs of infection, you can also use antiseptic solutions, such as betadine, isopropyl alcohol, or diluted hydrogen peroxide.
+If you see signs of infection, you can also use antiseptic solutions, such as betadine, isopropyl alcohol, or diluted hydrogen peroxide.
+However, avoid using them for daily cleaning as they can damage cells.

-4. Take clean gauze or tissue and pat the area dry.
+4. Take clean gauze or cotton swabs and pat the area dry.

-Your piercer should give you detailed instructions on keeping your piercing clean once the piercing has been placed.
+Your piercer should give you detailed instructions on how to keep your piercing clean once it has been placed.

 Belly Button Piercing Aftercare